Organic acidemia

-Organic acidemia, is a term used to classify a group of metabolic disorders which disrupt normal amino acid metabolism, particularly branched-chain amino acids, causing a buildup of acids which are usually not present.
+Organic acidemia is a term used to classify a group of metabolic disorders which disrupt normal amino acid metabolism, particularly branched-chain amino acids, causing a buildup of acids which are usually not present.

 The branched-chain amino acids include isoleucine, leucine and valine.
 Organic acids refer to the amino acids and certain odd-chained fatty acids which are affected by these disorders.

 The four main types of organic acidemia are: methylmalonic acidemia, propionic acidemia, isovaleric acidemia, and maple syrup urine disease.

 Cause

 Most of the organic acidemias result from defective autosomal genes for various enzymes important to amino acid metabolism.
-Neurological and physiological harm is caused by this impaired ability to synthesize a key enzyme required to break down a specific amino acid, or group of amino acids, resulting in acidemia and toxicity to specific organs systems.
+Neurological and physiological harm is caused by this impaired ability to synthesize a key enzyme required to break down a specific amino acid, or group of amino acids, resulting in acidemia and toxicity to specific organ systems.
 Most are inherited as autosomal recessive diseases.

 Diagnosis

 Organic acidemias are usually diagnosed in infancy, characterized by urinary excretion of abnormal amounts or types of organic acids.
 The diagnosis is usually made by detecting an abnormal pattern of organic acids in a urine sample by gas chromatography-mass spectrometry.
-In some conditions, the urine is always abnormal, in others the characteristic substances are only present intermittently.
+In some conditions, the urine is always abnormal, in others, the characteristic substances are only present intermittently.
 Many of the organic acidemias are detectable by newborn screening with tandem mass spectrometry.

 These disorders vary in their prognosis, from manageable to fatal, and usually affect more than one organ system, especially the central nervous system.